Relintai/pandemonium_engine_docs/tutorials/3d/portals/advanced_room_and_portal_usage.md

 This gives us a helpful extra bit of control for these kinds of situations, and makes the entire system much more flexible.

+Note:
-.. note:: As the default autoplace priority is `0`, you can't effectively force objects into RoomGroups with priority `0`.
+ As the default autoplace priority is `0`, you can't effectively force objects into RoomGroups with priority `0`.
 However there are plenty of priority values available so this should not be a problem in practice.

 The final scene looks something like this, with houses instanced wherever you want them on a giant outer room.